Olasunkanmi56/Olasunkanmi56/README.md

 - 👋 Hi, I’m Hammed Olasunkanmi
-- 👀 I’m interested in software development
+- 👀 I’m a full stack developer
-- 🌱 I’m currently learning Reactjs, Nextjs and backend development.
+- 🌱 I'm adept in front-end development and currently learning back-end programming.
 - 💞️ I’m looking to collaborate on projects both contract, part-time and full time.
 - 📫 How to reach me Linkedin-https://www.linkedin.com/in/hammed-olasunkanmi-343169206/ Whatsapp- +2348116093676